 Colorado Secretary of State

 If you have any questions about the cost of opening a Colorado LLC, you can contact the Colorado Secretary of State.

 Their phone number is 303-894-2200.
 And their hours are Monday through Friday, from 8am to 5pm, Monday Time.

 Colorado LLC Cost FAQs

-The Colorado LLC fees also include annual report fees and taxes.
+There are other Colorado LLC fees to be aware of, such as annual report fees (called the Periodic Report) and taxes.

 The Periodic Report is due every year and it costs $10.